Inzhenerka/docs.getdbt.tech/website/blog/2023-08-01-announcing-materialized-views.md

 When you feel satisfied with your development and testing, for data platforms that offer scheduling via our dbt configurations, you have two options: hardcode the refresh cadence or write in conditional logic based on the environment for the refresh cadence.
 I recommend using the latter.

-The code for having a conditional in your SQL file config looks like this if you want to include in a macro for either the lag or other fields (snowflake_warehouse, auto_refresh,etc):
+The code for having a conditional in your config block looks like this if you want to include in a macro for either the lag or other fields (snowflake_warehouse, auto_refresh,etc):

 ```sql
 {% macro target_lag_environment() %}